3 Key Lessons from the Britt McHenry Scandal

 But, there are three other lessons we can glean from the Britt McHenry scandal, and not one of them has to do with employment.
 Here goes.

 3 Reputation Lessons to Learn from the Britt McHenry Scandal:

 When we talk about reputation management scandals, we're typically discussing something terrible that happened and the terrible response that took hold minutes later.
 That could give some of you the impression that surviving those first few minutes is key, and that you'll be safe as anything if you don't get an immediate response.

 Brand Yourself: Personal Branding for IndividualsLearn More

 According to some accounts, the person who took this video of McHenry (and who was, presumably, the target of the attack) spent a whopping 10 days trying to get someone out there to pay attention.
 She posted the video on all sorts of social media sites, and she talked about it over and over again on her own sites.
 If no one picked this up, I'd assume that this woman would still be talking about her video.

 And that's not uncommon.

 When someone chooses to fight you, they can spend weeks or even months on that attack.
 That kind of focus isn't hard to maintain, because social media sites are easy to update and posts are easy to share.
 If the person doesn't get a response on one site, the person can just move on to another.

-Just because you survive in the immediate aftermath of a scandal doesn’t mean your enemies aren’t out there gunning for you.
-They might keep on gunning until they get the response they want.
+Just because you survive in the immediate aftermath of something similar to the Britt McHenry scandal doesn't mean your enemies aren't out there gunning for you.
+They might keep on gunning for you until they get the response they want.